Xenoblade Chronicles X: Scenario

 Takahashi created most of the main scenario himself, working on the script alongside Xenoblade Chronicles co-writer Yuichiro Takeda and Gundam series writer Kazuho Hyodo.
 Takahashi and Takeda decided they could not write the entire story, estimated at the time as substantially larger than Xenoblade Chronicles.
 On advice from Takeda, he brought in Hyodo.
 Due to Hyodo's extensive involvement in science fiction stories, Takahashi felt confident leaving much of the work to him.
 The choice of a science fiction setting was influenced by Takahashi's wish to do something different from the fantasy setting of Xenoblade Chronicles.
 Xenoblade Chronicles X was the first time Hyodo had worked on a video game.
 One of the main goals for Takahashi was having humans and the robot Skells coexisting and functioning in the world.
 Due to the scale and experimental nature of the game, the Monolith Soft team made an effort to move away from the philosophical storylines their company had become known for with previous titles.
 Speaking about his goals for the game, Takahashi felt that he had finally created what he had wanted to since first founding Monolith Soft in 1999.

 After foundation work had been completed for Mira, the main focus turned towards creating the game's scenario.
 From there, Takahashi and Kojima had several meetings about the story with Takeda, Hyodo and Yokota.
 Takahashi had already written a large amount of the plot beforehand, with its size being compared to a novel by Kojima.
+Hyodo was commented as creating a number of young female characters with important story roles, contrasting Takeda's preference for middle-aged male characters.
 Takeda carefully picked out the stories that fit with the game's content and scale and turned them into scripts.
-As Hyodo wrote several quest scenarios, he was approved by the staff members to create additional characters.
-Despite Takeda preferring middle-aged male characters, he thought it would be a good idea to recruit Hyodo for young female characters with important roles.
+As Hyodo wrote several quest scenarios, he was approved by the staff members to create additional characters for them.
 According to Takeda, the scenario including the main story and quests took about a year and a half to write.
 For the cast, the team gathered what they described as an "exceptional" voice cast, who were highly professional during recording despite the high work load of recording the lengthy script.
 The team felt the game should continue the tradition from Xenoblade Chronicles of having characters talk during battle as it made the original game stand out.
 Compared to 3,000 battle lines from the original, the number of battle dialogues increased to 11,000 lines for this game; Kojima thought that it was a misprint when he first saw the word count.
 The total voice work was four times that of Xenoblade Chronicles, resulting in some of the actors losing their voices during recording of battle lines.